CircleCI vs Jenkins: A Detailed Comparison

 CircleCI is primarily a cloud-based CI orchestration tool.
-There is also an Enterprise version which can be setup on one’s own infrastructure.
+An Enterprise version can also be set up on one’s own infrastructure.
 It was founded in 2011 and is based out of San Francisco.
 This tool helps in automating installation and delivery processes.
 It is quite simple to configure and maintain.

 CircleCI reduces the overhead of having a dedicated server as it is cloud-based.
 The enterprise version is also low on maintenance.
-The cloud-based platform offers credit-based plans that are scalable and help in deploying applications faster.
+The cloud-based platform offers scalable credit-based plans that help deploy applications faster.

-- Serves around 30000 clients and is capable of running a million tasks per day.
+- Serves around 30,000 clients and can run a million daily tasks.

 - Offers performance-based scaling options.